Beijing National Stadium: Football

-China men's and women's team has not played any matches since the opening of the stadium.
+China men's and women's teams have not played any matches since the opening of the stadium.

 On its first anniversary, 8 August 2009, the stadium hosted a performance of the opera Turandot, and the 2009 Supercoppa Italiana (Italian Super Cup) final, the traditional curtain raiser to the Italian football league season.
 In August 2011, the Bird's Nest once again hosted the Supercoppa Italiana, the stadium's second in three years, and also in 2012.

 The Beijing Guo'an football club was scheduled to play at the stadium, but later backed out of their agreement, citing the embarrassment of using an 80,000+ seat venue for games that routinely draw only slightly more than 10,000.

 In July 2010, the stadium hosted a friendly football match between Football League Championship team Birmingham City and Beijing Guoan as a part of Birmingham's pre-season trip to China, homeland of the club's owner Carson Yeung.
 Birmingham City recorded a 1–0 victory in the game.

 Arsenal and Manchester City played each other in the inaugural 'China Cup', a one-off match in Beijing's played on 27 July 2012.
 Manchester City won the match with a score of 2–0.

 On 25 July 2016 Manchester City were scheduled to meet Manchester United as part of the 2016 International Champions Cup.
 However the game was cancelled due to heavy rain soaking the pitch, poor pitch conditions due to fungus and the pitch being relaid with turf.

 On 22 July 2017, Arsenal and Chelsea played against each other in a friendly match.

 After China became the host of the 2023 AFC Asian Cup on 4 June 2019 which the stadium was originally intended as the Beijing venue, but CFA chose Workers' Stadium on 4 January 2020 instead.
 However, on 14 May 2022, AFC announced that China would not be able to host the tournament due to the exceptional circumstances caused by the COVID-19 pandemic.